thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # 3. How to create a REST Client with JAX-RS and MicroProfile?

 Here you see the REST Client interface definition of the REST Endpoint for the Authors microservice.
-MicroProfile will create a RESTful Client, when in the test class will use that interface.
-Using JAX-RS and MicroProfile RestClient.
+MicroProfile will create a RESTful Client, when the test class uses that interface.

-I define the expected return value for of the Authors microservice response as `String`.
+I define the expected return value of `getAuthors` response as a `String`.

 ```java
 import javax.ws.rs.Path;